 Now Hiring: Youth Employment Specialist

-• Develop positive employment opportunities with businesses that will partner with Common Wealth to provide mentoring and job placements for underprivileged teens from our programs.
+• Develop positive employment opportunities with businesses that will partner with Common Wealth to provide supportive job placements for economically disadvantaged youth from our program.

 • Facilitate the placement of teens into jobs and follow up on their progress with employers.

 • Network with businesses, community, school personnel, and families to promote the programs.

 • Identify and recruit economically disadvantaged teens for the programs.

 • Arrange and conduct employment and financial education trainings and workshops.

 • Mentor youth in the programs to ensure successful employment, money management, and orientation toward higher education.

 • Communicate and work effectively with a team to ensure highest quality programming and support for teens.